Ear Center: BAHA Hearing Implant

 Insurance Coverage | Support/Repair

-BAHA - A Direct Bone Conduction Hearing Implant
+BAHA - Direct Bone Conduction Hearing Implants, 2 Options

 Sound

-We receive sound in two ways, by air conduction via the ear canal, eardrum, and ossicles, and by bone conduction where the sound is transmitted directly through the jaw and skull bone bypassing the outer ear and the middle ear.
+We receive sound in two ways, by air conduction via the ear canal, eardrum, and ossicles, and by bone conduction where sound is transmitted directly through the jaw and bones of the skull bypassing the outer ear and the middle ear.

 Conditions